eliotstock/stake/README.md

 ## Troubleshooting issues

+1. Once you know your validator node index, you can get the current balance of your validator with `curl http://localhost:5052/eth/v1/beacon/states/head/validators/{index}`.
 1. Check disks have space: `df -h`
 1. Check CPU load average: `htop`.
 Should be 0.70 max, times the number of cores.
 So on an 8-core machine, a load average of 5.6 is the threshold at which the machine is getting overloaded.
 1. Check RAM available: `htop`, see `Mem`.